KrisztaT/Battleship/README.md

 Functionality: I want to start the game and see the game map displayed
 Benefit: so I can play.

-To start the game first the game map needs to be build up and printed to the user and input from the player needs to be asked.
-Also ships needs to be placed on the map, which another card will address.
+To start the game first the game map needs to be built up and printed for the user and input from the player needs to be asked.
+Also, ships need to be placed on the map, which another card will address.
 ```

 The checklist contains all the steps necessary to ask for user name, print a greetings out and build a map which is printed out.